 Garden of the Morning Calm

-We hope that you are even more excited about your trip to South Korea now that you read the first part of this post.
-You must also wonder when should you go to South Korea?
-TO enjoy your trip to the fullest, we recommend traveling during Spring and Fall.
+You must also wonder when should you go to South Korea.
+To enjoy your trip to the fullest, we recommend traveling during Spring and Fall.
 These are the seasons when the temperatures are the most pleasant and when rainfall is at the lowest.

-In addition, in spring you can admire the cherry blossoms and in autumn you can observe the change of leaves color to majestic red, orange and yellow colors.
+In addition, in spring you can admire the cherry blossoms and in autumn you can observe the change of leaves color to majestic red, orange, and yellow colors.
 Autumn is indeed our favorite season in South Korea.

 It is also possible to visit South Korea in summer and winter.
 You just have to take into account the rather extreme temperature.